1 Week Bosnia and Herzegovina Itinerary (+ Map)

 TL;DR

-Backpack one week in Bosnia and Herzegovina and visit Mostar, Jajce, and Sarajevo without a car!
+Bosnia and Herzegovina backpacking itinerary: Visit Mostar, Jajce, and Sarajevo without a car!

 While most tourist seems to rent a car, it is absolutely possible to go backpacking in Bosnia and Herzegovina without a car.
 Buses between the main destinations run frequently and at an affordable price.
-You can check busticket4.me and getbybus.com for schedules and if you want to buy online tickets – just make absolutely sure that you print them!
+You can check schedules and buy tickets online, e.g. on 12Go – just make sure that you print them!

 You can check train schedules at zfbh.ba.